 Artistic Director —

-In 2003 Li published his international best-selling autobiography Mao's Last Dancer, which has received numerous awards.
-The book was adapted as a feature film in 2009.
+In 2003, Li published his international best-selling autobiography, Mao's Last Dancer, which has received numerous awards and was adapted as a feature film in 2009.
 Li was Queensland’s Australian of the Year 2014.